MintMCP

 Federation Architecture

-Multiple ContextForge instances automatically find and share tool registries without manual configuration.
-The protocol bridging capability wraps existing REST/gRPC APIs as MCP tools without requiring API changes—critical for organizations with significant legacy infrastructure.
+Multiple ContextForge instances can discover and share tool registries without manual configuration.
+The protocol bridging capability wraps existing REST/gRPC APIs as MCP tools without requiring API changes, which can help organizations with significant legacy infrastructure.

 Key Capabilities